Types of Goldendoodle Demystified: Generations and More

 Goldendoodle Coat Types

 Goldendoodles boast a variety of coat types, each with its own charm and maintenance needs.
-Their coat length and texture can be straight, wavy, curly, or even a loose curl coat, influenced by genetic factors such as the FGF5 gene inherited from their Golden Retriever and Poodle parents.
+Their coat length and texture can vary from straight, wavy, curly, to even a loose curl coat, all influenced by genetic factors like the FGF5 gene passed down from their Golden Retriever parent and Poodle parent.
 This gene plays a crucial role in determining whether a Goldendoodle will have a long or short coat.

 Curly Coats